12 TOEIC Tips to Prepare for Your Listening and Reading Test

 Once you get comfortable, and can understand conversations on your favorite U.S. TV shows without subtitles, you can move on to listening to an English radio station.
 This will bring you closer to the real conditions of the listening exam (no images, just audio).

-So when the TOEIC asks you what you can infer from a conversation, it wants you to find at least two valid clues in the text or in the conversation that support your conclusion.
+So when the TOEIC asks you what you can infer from a conversation, it wants you to find at least two valid clues that support your conclusion.

 Let’s look at this extreme example: